Accreditation as a Baptist Minister

 We are at present hoping and praying that God will call more people to train for accredited ministry.
 If you want to explore becoming an accredited Baptist minister, whether you feel your calling is to church leadership, chaplaincy, evangelism, pioneering, or children’s youth and families work, we suggest the following steps.

 Read through An Introduction to Accredited Baptist Ministry.
-This document explains more fully what ministry is and the process of gaining accreditation and includes stories of those who have made the journey before.
+This document explains more fully what ministry is and the process of gaining accreditation and includes a range of diverse stories of those who have made the journey before.

 Speak to your own minister, if appropriate, to talk through what you thinking.